Skip to main contentSkip to search

 “calm room”

-DESKstudent-issueCHAIRDOORclosed during placementNO WINDOW8 FEET — 2.44 m8 FEETCONCRETEWALLS1 FTSUBJECT, AGE 8~80% of school day
+DESKstudent-issueCHAIRDOORclosed during placementNO WINDOW8 FEET, 2.44 m8 FEETCONCRETEWALLS1 FTSUBJECT, AGE 8~80% of school day

 The room was eight feet by eight feet.
 Concrete walls.
 No windows.
 A desk.
 A chair.
+The chair had her name on it.

 · · ·

 This is not new.
 We have done this before, in this province, to people we said we were going to take care of.
+And we have been warned.
+Across the border, in a state much like ours, the story has already been written down—in 50,000 pages of incident logs, in the language of children, in the days and months and years of their school lives.10

 In December 2013, Premier Kathleen Wynne stood in the Ontario legislature and apologized—formally, on behalf of the Crown—to thousands of survivors of Huronia Regional Centre and the province’s other institutions for people with developmental disabilities.1 Huronia, in Orillia, operated for 133 years before its doors closed in 2009.2 Rideau Regional Centre in Smiths Falls.
 Southwestern Regional Centre at Cedar Springs, near Chatham.3 The apology followed a $35-million class-action settlement4 and decades of documented testimony from people who had been warehoused, isolated, restrained, secluded, and educationally abandoned—many of them as children, many of them autistic or otherwise neurodivergent.